nursajadi/Ai_Group/README.md

   *For more details about this topic, navigate to the `06 - MLP and RNN (Mahdi-Farahani)` folder in this repository.
 The folder includes all needed references such as presentation slides, code examples, and additional resources.*
   *Speaker: Mahdi Farahani - m.farahani1412@gmail.com*

+#### 7. Reinforcement Learning (Alireza Mohammadi)
+- **Reinforcement Learning**: Introduction and explanation of reinforcement learning and explanation of its algorithms.
+  *For more details about this topic, navigate to the `07 - Reinforcement Learning (Alireza Mohammadi)` folder in this repository.
+The folder includes all needed references such as presentation slides, code examples, and additional resources.*
+  *Speaker: Alireza Mohammadi - a.rezamohmmadi369@gmail.com*
 ---

 ## Contact Us: